monday-factory/nette-tutors/_posts/2017-03-05-blog-in-20-minutes.md

 }
 {% endhighlight %}

 There you go, we created a simple blog application.
 You can find the source code [here][link-example].
-It is not so pretty to create forms in presenter class so we will talk about components in next chapter.
+It is not so pretty to create forms in a presenter class so we will talk about components in the next chapter.

 [link-nette-database]: https://doc.nette.org/en/2.4/database
 [link-nette-database-table]: https://doc.nette.org/en/2.4/database-table